 Tableau MAX Function

-The Tableau MAX function is used to find the maximum value.
-The syntax of this Tableau MAX is as shown below:
+The Tableau MAX function is used to find the maximum value and the syntax of this MAX aggregate is as shown below:

 MAX(Expression)